 Typically, it’s easy to set up direct deposit for employees.
 Here’s how to do it.

-Most payroll services will allow you to register for direct deposit in just a few minutes.
-You’ll typically add your bank account information and respond to a verification email confirming that you’re the one running direct deposit.
-You’ll then run a test deposit in which small withdrawals are taken from the account, and you record their amounts.
+Most payroll services will allow you to register for direct deposit in a few minutes.
+Typically, you’ll add your bank account information and respond to a verification email confirming that you’re the one running direct deposit.
+Then, you’ll run a test deposit in which small withdrawals are taken from the account and you record their amounts.
 If your payroll service tells you that you’ve recorded the right amounts, then your direct deposit setup is complete.

 In addition to employee banking information, you’ll need to obtain authorization.
 To do so, have your employees complete and sign an authorization form.
 You can usually customize these forms to your business, but no matter how they appear, they should permit you to pay wages electronically.